Get ADHD Assessment & Multisensory Learning Support in Belmore.

 Multisensory Therapy and Tutoring for ADHD & ADD

-It is common for parents of children with ADHD and adults with the condition to seek tutoring to address learning gaps.
-However, some students have spent a considerable amount of time attending conventional tutoring services without experiencing notable progress.
-This is where the individual therapeutic approach of Neurosensory can provide assistance.
+Many parents of children with ADHD and adults with it look for tutoring to bridge their learning gaps.
+Some of our students have attended standard tutoring services for a long time without experiencing significant progress.
+This is where the individual therapeutic approach of Neurosensory can help.

-Practical strategies in the auditory, visual, and kinaesthetic (movement/touch) pathways are utilised in the multisensory approach to enhance learning.
+The multisensory approach uses practical strategies in the auditory, visual, and kinaesthetic (movement/touch) pathways to maximise learning.

-• Employ diverse presentation techniques and engage students with games to capture attention .
+• Vary the presentation and use games to capture attention .

 • Keep track of student progress and acknowledge accomplishments with rewards .

-• Recognise when it’s time to transition to another task .
+• Acknowledge when it’s time to shift focus to a different task.

 ADHD Tutoring near Belmore